Product

 • Replay-safe retrieval of structural snapshots and channels

-• Convenient access to governed structural metrics and readiness channels (e.g., HC_ops, PL, composite indices)
+• Convenient access to governed structural metrics and readiness channels (e.g., structural coherence indices, composite readiness scores)

 • Built-in provenance, versioning, and governance metadata